hirotokatsumata/nawtilus/README.md

 #> ---
 #> Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 #>
-#> Effective N for propensity score estimation: 610.16
+#> Effective N for the propensity score estimation: 610.16
 #> Effective N for the ATT estimation:
 #>   treatment: 475
 #>   control:   156.68